 Recipe from Terra's Kitchen.

 In addition to sharing this awesome Terra’s Kitchen recipe, I’m teaming up with them to host a $100 Terra’s Kitchen giveaway!
 To enter, simply leave a comment with why you’re interested in trying Terra’s Kitchen.
 Even if you don’t end up winning the giveaway, you can still try Terra’s Kitchen at a discount.
 Just use code BIRDFOOD for $35 off your first order.
+Edited to note: this giveaway has ended and the winner has been contacted.

 This post isn’t sponsored by Terra’s Kitchen, but I am a brand ambassador for them and the giveaway is sponsored.
 Thank you for supporting brands that make EBF possible.